Fiona Apple: 1994–2001: Tidal and When the Pawn...

-Apple was introduced to the music industry in 1994, when she gave a demo tape containing the songs "Never Is a Promise", "Not One of Those Times", and "He Takes a Taxi" to her friend who was the babysitter for music publicist Kathryn Schenker.
-Schenker then passed the tape along to Sony Music executive Andy Slater.
+Apple was introduced to the music industry in 1994, when she gave a demo tape containing the songs "Never Is a Promise", "Not One of Those Times", and "He Takes a Taxi" to a friend who worked as a babysitter for music publicist Kathryn Schenker.
+Schenker passed the tape along to Sony Music executive Andy Slater.
 Apple's abilities captured his attention, and Slater signed her to a record deal.